 Congratulations are in order for Seattle Mariners' prospects Cole Young and Harry Ford, who were named as the organization's Co-Hitters of the month for May.

-Promoted on Saturday morning, Seattle Mariners' top prospect Cole Young made some unique history on Saturday night as the M's beat the Minnesota Twins 5-4 at T-Mobile Park.
+Seattle Mariners' top prospect Cole Young officially made his major league debut on Saturday night, hitting a walk-off fielders choice as the M's beat the Minnesota Twins at T-Mobile Park.

 Cole Young certainly won't forget his major league debut.
 Young drove in the winning run in the bottom of the 11th inning as the Seattle Mariners edged the Minnesota Twins 5-4 on Saturday.